Schedule of Assets

 Marketable Livestock are usually valued by weight (cwt or Ib.), but are sometimes valued at so much per head.
 Livestock purchased for resale should be listed separately from raised livestock.
 Livestock are grouped according to weight and gender when this affects price per pound.
 Market value is estimated using local market quotations and estimated or actual weight of the animals.
 The market value for each animal is multiplied by the number of head in each group to arrive at the total market value for each listing.
 The sum of the determined market values is then transferred to the balance sheet.

 The Madisons have made three entries for marketable livestock: one group of purchased steers, plus raised steers and raised heifers.
-On the first line, 167 head of steers valued at $759.24 per head local market price = $126,793 total value (rounded).
+On the first line of the Schedule of Assets, 167 head of steers valued at $1,092 per head local market price = $182,364 total value (rounded).
 The remaining lines are completed in the same manner.
-The total market value for all marketable livestock, $134,348, is entered on line 5 of the balance sheet.
+The total market value for all marketable livestock, $241,992, can be found on line 5 of the balance sheet.

 The market value of raised crops and feed is based on market price as of the date of the schedule.
 Included in this category are raised crops which are stored for sale at a later date and those which will be fed on the farm.
-The Madison’s list 20 tons of prairie hay and 20 tons of alfalfa hay with a total market value of $3,400 to be entered on line 6 of the balance sheet.
+The Madison’s list 20 tons of prairie hay and 20 tons of alfalfa hay with a total market value of $4,860 can be found on line 6 of the balance sheet.

 Purchased Feed should be reported at cost.
 This value will usually not be very different from current market value unless a large amount of feed has been purchased and held for an extended period of time.
 An exception would be if feed is purchased for resale.
 The Madison’s have no purchased feed on the balance sheet date.